 While slides are surely easier to use and have more flexibility, they may be eating up too much time and causing your page to load slowly.

 Slides usually contain 4-6 graphics or images accompanied with text, which slides across the screen in a gallery format.
-They’re the most common form of website images, but that they’re bad for SEO.
+They’re the most common form of website images, but statistics show that they’re bad for SEO.
 If you aim to improve page speed, consider swapping out the sliding images and text for a static hero image.

 A hero image is a single, solid image with a clear Call to Action.
 Static images in general are comparatively better for mobile devices and produce better page layouts.